Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 ![](./images/luks_1.png)

-Once you unlock the Nitrokey, you will be prompted for your OLD passphrase
+Once you unlock the Nitrokey, you will be prompted for your `OLD passphrase`.
+It is the passphrase you entered to encrypt your volume at intallation.

 ![](./images/luks_2.png)

 Notice: This is a fall-back alternative in case you lose your Nitrokey, or if it's unavailable.
-So far, it was not tested, and users must be aware of these risk of getting locked out of their computer, if the fall-back method does not work.
+So far, it was not tested, and users must be aware of the risk of getting locked out of their computer, if the fall-back method does not work.

 Once you enter the passphrase, the script finishes the setup.
-It took less than a minute of computation on the test setup before it is done, so be aware of not interrupting the script, or you might get locked out of your computer after reboot.
+It took less than a minute of computation on our setup before it was done, so be aware of not interrupting the script, or you might get locked out of your computer after reboot.

 ![](./images/luks_3.png)